-Section 72(1) of The Act requires local authorities to pay 'special attention to the desirability of preserving or enhancing the character or appearance of (a designated) area' when considering applications for development in conservation areas.
-Proposals that have a neutral or positive impact on the prevailing architectural or historic character or appearance of a conservation area would therefore normally be held to be acceptable subject to wider planning considerations.
+"special attention shall be paid to the desirability of preserving or enhancing the character or appearance of that area".

+Proposals that have a neutral or positive impact on the prevailing architectural or historic character or appearance of a conservation area would therefore normally be held to be acceptable under this duty, subject to wider planning policies and considerations.